My research is empirical and practice-based and merges Cognitive Neuroscience with the art of dance.

 Knauff, M., Strube, G., Jola, C., Rauh, R., & Schlieder, C. (2004).
 The psychological validity of qualitative spatial reasoning in one dimension.
 Spatial Cognition and Computation, 4, 167-188.

-Jola, C. (expected 2017).
+Jola, C. (in print).
 Choreographing science: Synopsis of dance and cognitive neuroscience.
 In B. Bläsing, M. Puttke, & Th.
 Schack (Eds.), The neurocognition of dance.
 Mind, movement and motor skills (2nd Edition).
-Psychology Press: Hove, UK.
+Chapter I. Psychology Press: Hove, UK.

-Jola, C. (in press).
-Scientists - Performancers - Audiences.
+Jola, C. (on hold - publishing house economic issues).
+Scientists - Performers - Audiences.
 Different modes of meaning making.
 In P. Philippe-Meden & V. Roche (eds).
 Neuroscènes (collection L'esprit et la cité).
 Editions Connaissances et Savoirs.

 Lippi, D., Jola, C., Jacono, V.-E., & Sofia, G. (2016).
 Steps towards the art of placing science in the acting practice.
 A performance-neuroscience perspective.
 In Z. Kapoula & M. Vernet (eds).
 Aesthetics and Neurosciences.
 Scientific and Artistic Perspectives.
 CNRS publication, Springer. pp.141-163.